Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Results

 The variations of the normalized differential rate constants for An$^+$ are shown in Fig.~\ref{fig:RCfreq} as well.
-As is the case for Np$^+$, the contributions from the two bands D$_1$ and D$_2$ are also clearly seen.
-Because the D$_1$ state is located at a higher energy, it only shifts from $\omega=6760~\cm$ at 4 eV to 7500~\cm\ at 8 eV.
+As is the case for Np$^+$, the contributions from the two bands D$_1$ $\rightarrow$ D$_0$ and D$_2$ $\rightarrow$ D$_0$ are also clearly seen.
+Because the D$_1$ $\rightarrow$ D$_0$ transition is located at a higher energy, it only shifts from $\omega=6760~\cm$ at 4 eV to 7500~\cm\ at 8 eV.
 At the low energy $E=4$ eV, the D$_2$ band exhibits a small vibrational structure with two peaks located at $\omega=12560~\cm$ and 13820~\cm.
-This vibrational feature disappears at higher energies and the band is located at $\omega=12780~\cm$ at $E=8$ eV.
+This vibrational feature disappears at higher energies and the band is located at $\omega=12980~\cm$ at $E=8$ eV.

 The corresponding rate constants for the pyrene cation, also represented in Fig~\ref{fig:RCfreq}, now highlight the contribution from the D$_3$ state, in addition to the lower D$_1$ and D$_2$ states.
-At low energy, the total emission spectrum exhibits a double-peak structure corresponding to these latter bands.
-As the energy increases, the energy of the D$_1$ band located near 7000~\cm\ weakens while the D$_2$ band located at $\omega=11400~\cm$ becomes stronger.
-At very high energy, the contribution of the D$_3$ state located around $13200~\cm$ equals the contribution of the D$_2$ band, producing a single broad peak around $12000~\cm$.
+At low energy, the total emission spectrum exhibits a double-peak structure corresponding to the bands D$_2$ $\rightarrow$ D$_0$ and D$_1$ $\rightarrow$ D$_0$.
+As the energy increases, the energy of the D$_1$ $\rightarrow$ D$_0$ transition located near 7000~\cm\ weakens while the D$_2$ $\rightarrow$ D$_0$ band located at $\omega=11400~\cm$ becomes stronger.
+At very high energy, the contribution of the D$_3$ $\rightarrow$ D$_0$ transition located around $13200~\cm$ equals the contribution of the D$_2$ $\rightarrow$ D$_0$ band, producing a single broad peak around $12000~\cm$.